Comprehensive Evaluation of OCT-based Automated Segmentation of Retinal Layer, Fluid and Hyper-Reflective Foci: Impact on Clinical Assessment of Diabetic Retinopathy Severity: Results

 Figure \ref{fig:seg_pics3} depicts a representative PDR patient with severe fluid accumulation.
 U-Net exhibits the weakest performance in fluid segmentation among all models, particularly in the third and fourth B-scans.
 Additionally, all models show varying degrees of under-segmentation in the final B-scan.

 Figure \ref{fig:seg_pics4} illustrates a representative NPDR patient with SRF.
-SwinUNETR and VM-UNet show superior SRF segmentation and surrounding layer boundary refinements than U-Net and SegFormer.
+SwinUNETR and VM-UNet demonstrate superior SRF segmentation and refined surrounding layer boundaries compared to U-Net and SegFormer.
 SwinUNETR tends to over-segment both layers and fluid than VM-UNet in both layers and fluid, which is explicitly shown in the OPL layer and SRF of the fourth row.

 Figure \ref{fig:seg_usos} shows the USS and OSS for the top-2 performance models SwinUNETR and VM-UNet.
-VM-UNet shows lower USS than SwinUNETR in most regions except for HRF, and it has less over-segmentation in most areas except for INL, OPL, EZ and OS.
+VM-UNet shows lower USS than SwinUNETR in most regions, except for HRF, and it has less over-segmentation in most areas, except for INL, OPL, EZ, and OS.
 Overall, using the 0.2 cutoff value, both models tend to under-segment in OPL, EZ and OS layers, plus the fluid and HRF.
 Over-segmentation is observed in the INL, OPL, ONL+IS, EZ and OS layers.